 You can view the release notes here.

-The complete source code for Postgres-BDR is available here.
+The complete source code for Postgres-BDR server component is available here.

 How to Get Started